 What is a broadband social tariff?

 A social tariff is a discounted broadband tariff that could save households on certain benefits up to £144 a year.
-Currently, only 9 broadband providers - Air Broadband, BT, Country Connect, G.Network, Hyperoptic, KCOM, NOW, Sky and Virgin Media - offer social tariffs, which range between £10 - £25 a month and have broadband speeds between 15Mbit/s - 150Mbit/s.
+Currently, only 10 broadband providers - Air Broadband, BT, Country Connect, G.Network, Hyperoptic, KCOM, NOW, Sky, Vodafone and Virgin Media - offer social tariffs, which range between £10 - £25 a month and have broadband speeds between 15Mbit/s - 150Mbit/s.
 For comparison, a superfast broadband speed is considered to be at least 30Mbit/s.
 Find out more about broadband speeds in our article, 'What broadband speed do I need?'

 Ofcom has found that broadband companies do little to promote the social tariffs on offer and believes this may be why so many households are not benefiting from the discounted broadband deals.
 Ofcom has said that providers must do more to help low-income households and is urging providers to do the following:

-- Offer a social tariff - currently only 9 providers offer a social tariff and Ofcom has therefore encouraged other providers, such as EE, to start offering them
+- Offer a social tariff - currently, only 10 providers offer a social tariff and Ofcom has therefore encouraged other providers, such as EE, to start offering them

 - Promote discounted deals - providers don't actively advertise the social tariffs and discounts available for broadband deals.
 Ofcom is therefore asking providers to be better at promoting and communicating to customers the available tariffs.

 - Make the information clear - providers should clearly detail social tariffs on their websites and make it clear who is eligible to benefit from them.

 - Make it easy to sign up - Ofcom has said that providers need to make it easy for those eligible for social tariffs to sign up for them.

 Who is eligible for a broadband social tariff?

 If you receive benefits you may be eligible for a social tariff with a broadband provider.
 Exactly what benefits you need to receive to be eligible for a social tariff varies per provider, but we detail some of the qualifying benefits below:

 - Universal Credit